Latest report

 PhD student

 PhD student at the Wellcome Centre for Human Neuroimaging, University College London.
 Elisa has interests in decision neuroscience, metacognition and social decision-making.
-She will conduct research on workstream 5 under the shared supervision of Dr. Stephen Fleming and Professor Anthony David.
+She will conduct research on WS5 under the shared supervision of Dr. Stephen Fleming and Professor Anthony David.